thruston/tex-tristram/README.md

 "electrical assimilation" (spelled thus) on page nineteen of Vol II, but it is possible in Vol IX that he was unable to resist a word that combines "ass" and "mule".

+## Typographical accidentals, &c. -- A Sentimental Journey

+In SJ, the various errors and accidents of type-setting are also marked with a marginal Ace of Clubs ♣︎, and again I cannot pretend that my marks are comprehensive or complete.
+If you look at a different edition, you may spot more of them; or you may think I have wrongly called out some of those that I have marked.
+The originals I used are the scanned copies linked above.

+I have not attempted to mark variations of spelling -- only those where the mis-spelled word is "obviously" mis-printed.
+The spelling of French words and place-names is particularly idiosyncratic, and I have attempted to follow the scanned first editions exactly -- so I have not flagged missing or incorrect accent marks, nor have a flagged Sterne's spelling on Montreuil (except for the misprint of "Montreal").

+The two volumes of SJ follow the practice adopted in Vol. IX of TS of starting each chapter at the top of a new page -- so there are many nearly empty pages -- but the chapters are not numbered, instead they have one or two headlines, usually set in letter-spaced upper case letters as a display.

+With two exceptions ("THE" on p.49 and "NAM-" on p.122) these chapters do not get catch words in Vol I.  However, in Vol II, they all get catch words with the exception of p.11, which is missing a "THE" for the  next chapter.

+### Vol. I - 1768 Becket